 Arguably Jason Kidd’s best rookie card in terms of popularity and monetary value.
-It has a silver prism type background with thick borders.
-Flashes of color highlight photo of Kidd.
+It has a silver prism-type background with thick borders.
+Flashes of color highlight the photo of Kidd.
 Cards are printed on really sturdy card stock and are covered with a protective film of plastic to further protect the card.

 The card back is decent giving us everything a good card back should have.
 There is one parallel in this set; Refractors were inserted 1:12 packs and are one of the most desired cards in the hobby.

 Flair is another premium product that premiered in 1994.
-A 326 card set that features Jason Kidd’s rookie card in it’s Series 2 packs.
-Thick card stock and high gloss makes these very sturdy but have been known for chipping along the edges.
+A 326 card set that features Jason Kidd’s rookie card in its Series 2 packs.
+Thick card stock and high gloss make these very sturdy but have been known for chipping along the edges.

 In the era of the mid-’80s to mid-90s, the Fleer basketball brand was king of the hill.
 Look at this great design offered to collectors.
 Great action photo with lots of anticipation in Jason Kidd’s body language.